nats-io/nats.java/README.md

 ### Using Gradle

-The NATs client is available in the Maven central repository, and can be imported as a standard dependency in your `build.gradle` file:
+The NATS client is available in the Maven central repository, and can be imported as a standard dependency in your `build.gradle` file:

 ```groovy
 dependencies {